Structural results for the Tree Builder Random Walk: Introduction

 \section{Introduction}

 In this work, we explore a class of stochastic processes that sits at the intersection of growing random graph models and random walks in dynamic environments.
 From one perspective, this model can be interpreted as a random graph generated by a random walk.
 From another, it can be seen as a random walk in a dynamic environment, with the feature that the environment's dynamics is heavily influenced by the walker's trajectory.
-In particular, we investigate an instance of the so-called Tree Builder Random Walks (\name) \cite{IRVZ22}.
+Namely, we investigate an instance of the so-called Tree Builder Random Walks (\name) \cite{IRVZ22}.
 In this model, a random number of vertices are added to the walker's position at each step, resulting in a tree whose structure depends on the walker's trajectory.

-An intriguing aspect of this dual perspective characteristic to \name{} is its automatic inheritance of natural questions associated with both random graphs and random walks.
+An intriguing aspect of this dual perspective, characteristic to \name{}, is its automatic inheritance of natural questions associated with both random graphs and random walks.
 Therefore, questions related to random graphs such as diameter size, degree distribution, and clustering make sense in the context of the \name.
 Likewise, questions related to random walks like transience, recurrence, and ballisticity are also pertinent to the \name{}.
+In this work, we examine the \name{} from the perspective of a random graph.
+We will focus on investigating the properties of the graphs generated by its mechanisms.